← Earth science/environment (atmosphere/weather (sun/humidity/air quality))

 1. Enter latitude and longitude, date and time, and time zone.

-3. Results can be shared with "Copy share_ESC_TOK_0__" (no input is sent).
+3. Results can be shared with "Copy share link" (no input is sent).

 Results

-solar altitude
+Solar altitude

 With refraction correction (approximation of standard state)